Werner Sombart: Late career and Nazism

-During the Weimar Republic, Sombart moved toward nationalism.
+During the Weimar Republic, Sombart became increasingly nationalist.

 In 1934, he published Deutscher Sozialismus where he claimed a "new spirit" was beginning to "rule mankind".
-The age of capitalism and proletarian socialism was over, with "German socialism" (National-Socialism) taking over.
-This German socialism puts the "welfare of the whole above the welfare of the individual".
-German socialism must effect a "total ordering of life" with a "planned economy in accordance with state regulations".
+The age of capitalism and proletarian socialism was over, with "German socialism" (National-Socialism) taking over, which, he wrote, put the "welfare of the whole above the welfare of the individual".
+"German socialism" must effect a "total ordering of life" with a "planned economy in accordance with state regulations".
 The new legal system will confer on individuals "no rights but only duties", and "the state should never evaluate individual persons as such, but only the group which represents these persons".
 German socialism is accompanied by the Volksgeist (national spirit) which is not racial in the biological sense but metaphysical: "the German spirit in a Negro is quite as much within the realm of possibility as the Negro spirit in a German".
 The antithesis of the German spirit is the Jewish spirit, which is not a matter of being born Jewish or believing in Judaism but is a capitalistic spirit.
 The English people possess the Jewish spirit and the "chief task" of the German people and National Socialism is to destroy the Jewish spirit."

 One of Sombart's daughters, Clara, was married to Hans Gerhard Creutzfeldt, who first described the Creutzfeldt–Jakob disease.